Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 1) **Vitis Subsystem (VSS) - Recommended**: The IP automatically handles leaf block connectivity and produces a `.vss` file.
 This is the recommended workflow for most users.
 Refer to [Vitis Libraries IFFT-2D VSS example](https://github.com/Xilinx/Vitis_Libraries/tree/main/dsp/L2/examples/vss_fft_ifft_1d) for reference.

-2) **Manual Leaf Block Instantiation**: You manually instantiate and connect the individual leaf blocks that make up the IFFT-2D IP.
+2) **Manual Leaf Block Instantiation**: Users manually instantiate and connect the individual leaf blocks that make up the IFFT-2D IP.
 This tutorial demonstrates this workflow, which provides greater control over design placement and avoids reserving full columns for the FFT implementation.

 **Note**: To understand the required leaf blocks and how they must connect, first use approach 1 to instantiate the IP as a VSS.
 Then, examine the generated leaf blocks and their connectivity.
 After that, manually instantiate and connect these blocks in your custom configuration.